piegope/doc/docs/en/rdm/windows/data-sources/multi-factor-authentication/duo.md

 ---
 title: Duo
-description: Remote Desktop Manager allows you to configure a Duo authentication to provide an additional security layer when opening a data source.
+description: '{{ en.RDM }} allows you to configure a Duo authentication to provide an additional security layer when opening a data source.'
 keywords:
 - Duo authentication
 ---